Akins vs Austin High: Two Austin ISD High Schools Compared

 You might lean toward Akins High if:

-• Budget is the primary driver and you want Austin ISD at under $400,000
+• Budget is the primary driver and you want Austin ISD at a more accessible price point

-• Career and technical education pathways are important for your student
+• Career and technical education pathways or Early College credit are important for your student

 You might lean toward Austin High if: